dinhx068/simple-rpg/README.md

 Some things to possibly add in the future:
 - [ ] Add a fancy "Goblin Slayer fan game" title somewhere
 - [ ] Style the buttons/log container
-- [ ] Adding sounds on attack or potion use
+- [ ] Add sounds on attack or potion use
-- [ ] Implement a run away function
+[ ] Implement a run away function